touhidalam69/BalanceTransferBot/README.md

 # Basic info and Installation of BalanceTransferBot

 ### About this Project

 This is a Steem Balance Transfer application, which allow you to transfer balance from one steemit account to another multiple steemit accounts.
-The application created on Nodejs and Steemjs
+The application created on Nodejs, Steemjs and javascript

 ### Installation Steps

-##### 1. Install Nodejs if it is not installed
+#### 1. Install Nodejs if it is not installed

 ###### 	a.
 Download Nodejs on your system from https://nodejs.org/en/download/